niteshraj2310/Agroforestry/README.md

-## Writing with a broken pencil is pointless.
+## What's a ninja's favorite type of shoes?
+Sneakers!